St. Helena AVA: History

+Terroir

 Geography

-The appellation covers 9060 acre along the flat narrow land towards the northern end of the valley between the Vaca and Mayacamas Mountains.
+St. Helena AVA encompasses approximately 9060 acre along the flat narrow land towards the northern end of the valley between the Vaca and Mayacamas Mountains.
 Its soil is mostly loam with good water retention and varying amounts of gravel.

 Climate

 The area has a Warm-summer Mediterranean climate, and is somewhat hotter than nearby wine growing regions with summer temperatures that often reach the mid 90s Fahrenheit.
 It receives approximately 40 inches of rainfall per year.
+The USDA plant hardiness zone range is 9a to 9b.